orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   // TODO: Index of/Distance function can be circular ; multiple/generating indexes as an answer
   // TODO: Distance is possibly a sequence of index steps, as [-5, +3] != [-2] (not in every case) - take .bidirectional for example.
 (Or can be thought of as a list of binary values for left/right).
-This can be superposed and branch: [-5, ] distance = (): Ray => { throw new Error('Not implemented') }
+This can be superposed and branch: [-5, +3 | -2] etc.. distance = (): Ray => { throw new Error('Not implemented') }
   index_of = (b: any) => this.filter(x => x.equals(b)).distance()
   get length() { return this.filter(x => x.is_last()).distance() }